 • Small flashlight (torch)

 • Travel alarm clock

 • Photocopy of airline tickets and passport

-Have a look at our blog, entitled Gear Up & Go On Safari - The Essential Checklist, for more information.
+Have a look at our blog, entitled What to Pack for a Safari (Checklist), for more information.

 What Will We See?